ArdisFoxx/drakkenheim-landing-page/README.md

 -----------------

-The whole landing page is interactive using Monk's Active Tile Triggers!
-Features:
+The whole landing page is interactive!

-* Clicking the gold bag opens the party loot vault (Monk's Enhanced Journal)
+* Clicking the gold bag opens the party loot vault
 * Clicking the candle opens the Sacred Flame lore page
-* Clicking the faction icons open their journal pages
 * Clicking the player cards open the player's personal journals
 * Clicking the astrolabe opens lore about delerium and the haze.
 These feature homebrew changes to contamination that make contamination usable in both PF2e and 5e
 * Clicking the maps opens them in an image view